jbeales/DeadTrees/readme.txt

 Report issues at https://github.com/jbeales/DeadTrees/issues

-See the public side in action, with some custom templating: http://johnbeales.com/books/
+See the public side in action, with some custom templating: https://johnbeales.com/books/

+## Thanks

+Thanks to OpenLibrary.org and LibraryThing for providing open book cover data.
+APIs like these that share information make the independent web possible and fun.

 == Installation ==